 The Foundation records equipment additions over \$5,000 at cost, or if donated, at fair value on the date of donation.
-Depreciation is computed using the straight-line method over the estimated useful lives of assets of five-year.
+Depreciation is computed using the straight-line method over the estimated useful lives of assets.
 When assets are sold or otherwise disposed of, the cost and related depreciation are removed from the accounts, any resulting gain or loss is included in the statements of activities.
 Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are expensed.
-The Foundation's property and equipment primarily consists of computers and office furniture.
+The Foundation's property and equipment primarily consists of computers and office furniture which are depreciated over estimated useful lives of five years.